I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 eesel AITeams wanting seamless integration and powerful, customizable automationFlat monthly fee (no per-resolution costs)YesYes, on historical tickets

-Freshdesk (Freddy AI)SMBs looking for an affordable all-in-one helpdesk with AIPer agent + add-onsYesNo
+Freshdesk (Freddy AI)Teams looking for a powerful and scalable all-in-one helpdesk with AIPer agent + add-onsYesNo

 ChatbaseQuickly creating a simple Q&A bot from documents or a websitePer message creditsNoNo